FrugalX/ai_agents_ebook_draft/Generative_AI_Agents_TOC.md

 ---

 ## **8. Ethics, Privacy, and Limitations**
-8.1 Ethical Considerations in Generative AI
+8.1 Ethical Considerations in AI Agents
-8.2 Understanding Privacy Concerns
+8.2 Understanding Privacy Concerns in Multi-Agent Systems
 8.3 Avoiding Bias in AI Agents
 8.4 Exploring the Limits of Generative AI
+8.5 AI Sustainability and Environmental Considerations

 ---